Set-OutlookSignatures/Set-OutlookSignatures/docs/README.md

     - If neither `[internal]` nor `[external]` is defined, the template is set as default OOF message for internal and external recipients
 - `[<NETBIOS Domain> <Group SamAccountName>]`, e.g. `[EXAMPLE Domain Users]`
     - Make this template specific for an Outlook mailbox or the currently logged on user being a member (direct or indirect) of this group
     - Groups must be available in Active Directory.
 Groups like `'Everyone'` and `'Authenticated Users'` only exist locally, not in Active Directory

+    This tag supports alternative formats, which are of special interest if you are in a cloud only or hybrid environmonent:
+    -  `[<NETBIOS Domain> <Group SamAccountName>]` and `[<NETBIOS Domain> <Group DisplayName>]` can be queried from Microsoft Graph if the groups are synced between on-prem and the cloud.
+SamAccountName is queried before DisplayName.
+    Use these formats when your environment is hybrid or on premises only.
+    -  `[AzureAD <Group e-mail address>]`, `[AzureAD <Group MailNickname>]`, `[AzureAD <Group DisplayName>]` do not work with a local Active Directory.
+They are queried in the order given.
+    'AzureAD' is the literal, case-insensitive string 'AzureAD', not a variable.
+    Use these formats when you are in a cloud only environment.
 - `[<SMTP address>]`, e.g. `[office<area>@example.com]`
     - Make this template specific for the assigned e-mail address (all SMTP addresses of a mailbox are considered, not only the primary one)
 - `[yyyyMMddHHmm-yyyyMMddHHmm]`, e.g. `[202112150000-202112262359]` for the 2021 Christmas season